Table of Contents

 - Make a list of all the services rendered, as well as the applicable amounts that the client will pay to your business and standard-rated purchases.

-- Remember to include shipping and tax charges in the total throughout this procedure.
+- Remember to include shipping and calculate tax charges in the total throughout this procedure.
 In most cases, the sum should be put in all caps.

 - Finally, include payment conditions and authorized payment methods.
 You can now send regular invoices.

 Create Invoices the Right Way!